DevToys logo DevToys

 Setting the Environment Variable

-editor, append the following line at the end of the document to define the DevToysGuiDebugEntryPoint
+4. Within the opened nano editor, append the following line at the end of the document to define the DevToysGuiDebugEntryPoint and DevToysCliDebugEntryPoint variables.

 export DevToysGuiDebugEntryPoint="<your_path_to_DevToys.app>/Contents/MacOS/DevToys"